amazfitbip/tools/README.md

 The program generate some temporary file like a textual palette and a mask to be applied to the grayscale image to get the indexed one.
 By tweaking the program is possible to keep souch files.

+./ch2en.py

+Process ch2en.txt by looking for hex string pattern, connect to google translate and add the english translation to the txt file

+this tool can be useful for replacing string from chinese to english